Migration Assessment Scan: InfoPath

 XSN leverages managed code that will require remediation.
 Managed code is not supported on the target platform.

 InfoPath forms that leverage people picker fields.
-These fields need to be updated with the new identity post migration.
+These fields need to be updated with the new user's identity post migration.
 This is because the on-premises identity (e.g. Windows claims) does not match the user's Azure AD/Office 365 identity.

 Ensure the updated InfoPath forms function correctly during the migration user acceptance testing phase.